Craig Shipley

-Craig Barry Shipley (born 7 January 1963) is an Australian-born executive and former player in Major League Baseball.
+Craig Barry Shipley (born 7 January 1963) is an Australian executive and former player in Major League Baseball.
 On 16 November 2012, he was appointed special assistant to Arizona Diamondbacks general manager Kevin Towers.

-Shipley was born and raised in Australia, attended Epping Boys High School in New South Wales and learned to play baseball from his father, Barry.
-He played college baseball at Alabama as a shortstop.

 As a player, he was an infielder for the Los Angeles Dodgers (1986–87), New York Mets (1989), San Diego Padres (1991–94 and 1996–97), Houston Astros (1995) and Anaheim Angels (1998).
 He played collegiately at the University of Alabama.
 Shipley batted and threw right-handed; he stood 6 ft 1 in tall, and weighed 175 lb (12 stone 7).

+Shipley is the first Australian-born player to play Major League Baseball in the modern era.

+Playing career

+Shipley was born and raised in Australia, attended Epping Boys High School in New South Wales and learned to play baseball from his father, Barry.
+He played college baseball at Alabama as a shortstop.
+Shipley homered in his first collegiate at-bat and, as of 2022, held Alabama's single-game record for runs scored, with six in a 1984 game against Georgia Southern.

 Shipley began switch-hitting in college at the suggestion of his coaches.
 Before the start of the 1986 season, after struggling offensively for two seasons in the minors, he reverted to batting exclusively from the right side of the plate.

 He helped the Padres win the 1996 National League Western Division championship, appearing in 33 games played – 21 after 31 July – and batting .315 with 29 hits, five doubles, one home run, seven runs batted in and seven stolen bases.
 In the field, he started at four different defensive positions: second base, third base, shortstop and right field.
 However, he did not appear in the postseason.

 In 11 seasons, Shipley played in 582 games and had 1,345 at bats, 155 runs scored, 364 hits, 63 doubles, six triples, 20 home runs, 138 RBI, 33 stolen bases, 47 bases on balls, a .271 batting average, .302 on-base percentage, .371 slugging percentage, 499 total bases, 15 sacrifice hits, nine sacrifice flies and 7 intentional walks.